tomkludy/md_to_conf/README.md

 Each file will be converted into HTML or Confluence storage markup when required.
 Then a page will be created or updated in the space.
 The hierarchy of the Confluence pages will mirror the folder structure under docs.
 Every folder has to have a markdown file under docs with the same name as the folder, to allow generating a corresponding page in the hierarchy.
+If a file is deleted, then running the tool will also remove the Confluence page.
+When a file is moved, then it takes about 24 hours for Confluence to rebuild the ancestor tree, so the change does not show up immediately.

 ### Configuration